 20.8 x 30.2 cm ⏐ 8.2 x 11.9 in (300dpi)

 NATIONAL LIBRARY OF MEDICINE / SCIENCE PHOTO LIBRARY NATIONAL LIBRARY OF MEDICINE / SCIENCE PHOTO LIBRARY

 Breast cancer surgery, 19th-century Japan.
-Illustration of the final lumpectomy stage (removing the tumour) of a breast cancer operation carried out on 13 October 1804 by Japanese surgeon Hanaoka Seishu (1760-1835).
+Illustration of the main lumpectomy stage (scalpel in surgeon's right hand) of a breast cancer operation carried out on 13 October 1804 by Japanese surgeon Hanaoka Seishu (1760-1835).
 Hanaoka pioneered the use of general anaesthesia in cancer surgery.
 He used mafutsusan to anaesthetize this patient (60-year-old Kan Aiya), in what is recognised as the world's first surgical procedure under general anaesthesia.
 Illustration by Tangetsu from 'A Surgical Casebook', a manuscript commissioned by Hanaoka.
 This illustration is part of a sequence showing the breast cancer surgery and tumour.

 Model release not required.
 Property release not required.